sachagavino/astroMUGS/README.md

 ## EXAMPLE:

 ### IMPORT PACKAGE
-- Open any notebook or script in the working directory:
+- Open any notebook or script in the working directory and import the package:

 ```
 import astromugs.modeling as modeling